 Active Learning Course: This class is designed to be fun and enjoyable, creative, interactive, and challenging.
-It will help you to think and learn at a new level that will become a cornerstone for all your future studies.
-You will be talking with each other about questions in class, working on problems together, contributing to debates and discussions on true/false questions, and presenting your work and reasoning in teams together at the board.
-Come ready to make every class and lab a highlight of your day every time ©
+It will help you to think and learn at a new level that will become a cornerstone for your future studies.
+You will be working with each other on problems in class, contributing to debates and discussions, and presenting your work and reasoning together at the board.
+Come ready to make every class and lab a highlight of your day ©